domaindrivendev/Swashbuckle.WebApi/README.md

 ### Customize the Operation Listing ###

-If necessary, you can provide custom strategies to group and sort the list of Operations in a Swagger document:
+If necessary, you can ignore obsolete actions and provide custom grouping/sorting strategies for the list of Operations in a Swagger document:

     httpConfiguration
         .EnableSwagger(c =>
             {
+                c.IgnoreObsoleteActions();

                 c.GroupActionsBy(apiDesc => apiDesc.HttpMethod.ToString());

                 c.OrderActionGroupsBy(new DescendingAlphabeticComparer());
             });

+#### IgnoreObsoleteActions ####

+Set this flag to omit operation descriptions for any actions decorated with the Obsolete attribute

+__NOTE__: If you want to omit specific operations but without using the Obsolete attribute, you can create an IDocumentFilter or make use of the built in ApiExplorerSettingsAttribute

 #### GroupActionsBy ####